Daria-i-Noor

-The Daria-i-Noor (Sea of Light) or 'Ocean of Light'), (Note: In Persian, Daria-i-Noor is rendered as دریای نور.) also spelled Darya-ye Noor and Daria-i-Nur, is one of the largest cut diamonds in the world, weighing an estimated 182 carats (36 g).
+The Daria-i-Noor is one of the largest cut diamonds in the world, weighing an estimated 182 carats (36 g).
 Its colour, pale pink, is one of the rarest to be found in diamonds.
 The diamond is currently in the Iranian National Jewels collection of the Central Bank of Iran in Tehran.
 During the reign of Naser al-Din Shah Qajar, an elaborate frame was crafted from 457 smaller diamonds and four rubies, crowned by Iran's imperial insignia.

 Dimensions

 It is 41.40 × 29.50 × 12.15 mm and weighs around 182 metric carats.
 It is the world's largest known pink diamond.
 Originally, it may have been cut from an even larger stone.